ItsCarmine/Station05/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Helpful Debugging Commands (for Windows: cmd)

+> flutter channel stable
+> flutter upgrade --force
+> flutter flutter pub cache repair
+> flutter clean

+Then try re-starting your project if things weren't working before.

+**NOTE:** Your 'Java_Home' might be in '../jbr' instead of '../jre'